UCSD-PL/algorithmic-software-verification/web/slides/lec-absint/lec-absint.markdown

 **How do we transform the constraints into abstract ones?**

-- The table below shows the corresponde between the main operators in the fields of logic, set thoery and Constraint Programming:
+- Below lies the correspondence between the main operators in the fields of logic, set theory and constraint programming (CPO):

   Logic                Sets           CPO
 ---------------    ------------   --------------